AleG03/aur-publish-action-go-releaser/README.md

 In total, this action will clone the AUR package repository, update the `PKGBUILD`/`.SRCINFO` and push to AUR.

+## GoReleaser Compatibility

+This action is compatible with GoReleaser and automatically detects GoReleaser asset naming patterns (e.g., `project_1.0.0_linux_amd64.tar.gz`).
+It will update your PKGBUILD source URLs to match the actual release assets created by GoReleaser.

 ## Inputs

 | Name                | Description                                           | Default                              |